How to build a WhatsApp chatbot for business

 What are the benefits of using a WhatsApp chatbot for business?

-By building a WhatsApp Business chatbot, you hit two birds with one stone.
+By building a WhatsApp Business chatbot, you hit multiple birds with one stone.

 Because of the rising customer expectations, customer service teams experience more pressure than ever.
 They need to reply almost instantly, solve issues fast, and on more communication channels than ever.